Polygala obscura – Velvetseed Milkwort

 Flowering Season: Summer.
 This wildflower blooms after the summer monsoon rains have arrived.

-Description: The flowers have 2 petal-like lateral sepals and a tubular, dorsally-cleft, central keel of fused petals.
-The flowers are followed by velvety, ovate, green seed capsules that dry and flatten to translucent seed disks.
-The leaves are green, alternate and broadly linear to narrowly lanceolate.
+Description: The flowers have 2 petal-like lateral sepals, a dorsally-cleft, central tube of fused petals, and a non-fringed keel petal.
+This unusual flower shape is typical of Polygala species.
+The flowers are followed by velvety-haired, ovate (in outline), light green seed capsules that dry and flatten to translucent seed disks.
+The leaves are green, alternate, and broadly linear to narrowly lanceolate.
 The stems are green, upright, and covered in fuzzy, flattened or curved hairs.

-The similar Blue Milkwort (Polygala barbeyana) has narrower leaves.
+The similar Blue Milkwort (Polygala barbeyana) has narrower leaves and seed capsules that are only hairy at the margins.

 Classification